Important and exciting milestones for the Eunice Kennedy Shriver Center

 We are celebrating our accomplishments over the past half-century and look forward to the next fifty years with excitement and optimism for improving the lives of all people with disabilities and working toward their full inclusion in community life.

-We will soon be celebrating 20 years with UMass Medical School!
+Over 20 years with UMass Chan Medical School!

 The Shriver Center was originally a free-standing non-profit organization that was housed on the grounds of the Fernald State School in Waltham, MA.
 For the first three decades of its existence, the Shriver Center had many partnerships and connections to area universities, organizations, and agencies, many of which continue today.
 However, the changing landscape of research and research funding made it clear that being part of a larger entity would best position the Shriver Center to capitalized on its strengths.
 To that end, in 2001 the Shriver Center became a part of UMass Medical School and was designated as a Center of Excellence, devoted to scholarship, research, and service to individuals with developmental disabilities and their families.
 The medical school is also well-known for its outstanding educational and service programs.
 The merging of these two fine institutions strengthened and unified a mission to pursue excellence in research, education and service in the disability field.

 Please help us celebrate by considering making a donation to the Shriver Center to help us continue our important work to support people with disabilities.
 Every penny counts, and we are very grateful for every contribution we receive.